 - Overlay DT.
 The device-specific configurations, provided by ODM/OEM.

-After dividing the device trees, you must ensure compatibility between main DT and overlay DT so that merging main DT and overlay DT results in a complete DT for the device.
-For details on DTO format and rules, see DTO Syntax.
-For details on multiple device trees, see Multiple DTs.
+After dividing the DTs, you must ensure compatibility between main DT and overlay DT so that merging main DT and overlay DT results in a complete DT for the device.
+For details on DTO format and rules, see DTO syntax.
+For details on multiple DTs, see Multiple DTs.

 To build the main DT: